Guidelines on combatting Money Laundering and Terrorist Financing

 Payments from bank accounts located in non AML regulated jurisdictions

 The preference for all transactions should be for the Art Business only to accept payments from reputable banks in jurisdictions subject to AML regulation and supervision.
-In this way Art Businesses can rely on the fact that the financial institutions handling the funds (which are subject to a high degree of AML regulation) will have carried out the necessary checks and verification and be satisfied that the source of funds is clean.
+Such reputable banks and financial institutions are generally subject to a high degree of AML regulation.
+That said Art Businesses should remain vigilent and not rely entirely on the fact that banks and financial institutions will have carried out the necessary checks and verification to be satisfied that the source of funds is clean.

 Art Businesses should be wary about accepting payments from bank accounts located in high risk or non-cooperative AML jurisdictions.
 To identify such jurisdictions Art Businesses are encouraged to consult the list of “High Risk and Non-Cooperative Jurisdictions” published by the Financial Action Task Force’s (FATF).